scarletstudio/transithealth/docs/new_dataset.md

 ### Pull Requests

-The first time you add a new dataset, we recommend you do it over three separate pull requests:
+The first time you add a new dataset, we recommend you do it over three separate pull requests (PRs):

 - PR#1 to extract data
 - PR#2 to transform data